1997 Uphaar cinema fire: Court orders release of Sushil, Gopal Ansal in evidence tampering case | Law-Order

 A magisterial court had on November 8, 2021, awarded seven-year jail terms to real estate barons and since then they were in prison.

-District Judge Dharmesh Sharma on Tuesday also ordered the release of former court staff Dinesh Chand Sharma and another convict P P Batra against their already undergone jail term since November 8, 2021.
+While modifying the magisterial court's order on sentence, the District Judge on Tuesday also ordered the release of former court staff Dinesh Chand Sharma and Ansal's then employee P P Batra against their already undergone jail term since November 8.

 The court, however, upheld the fine of Rs 2.25 crore imposed on each Sushil and Gopal Ansal and Rs three lakh each on the other two by the magisterial court earlier.